 Video Cassette Recorder (VCR) Day

-Date When Celebrated : Always June 7
+Date When Celebrated : This holiday is always observed on June 7

 Back in the 1980's and 1990's, video cassette recorders were "the" recording and playback format.
 The VCR cassette contained magnetic tape, which you could record on and erase over and over again.
 Just about everyone had a VCR player.
 You could tape TV shows and movies on your home television, for playback later.
 The marketplace offered VCR cassettes with recent movies, available for purchase.
 VCR Day celebrates the VCR tape cassette and VCR players.